 European and South American street art is a big influence on us, and our opinions of the world.
 We love collaborating with international artists.
 In 2006 some German artists came, and we learned a lot from them.
 They learned stuff too, like how to paint in the light – they usually paint in the dark to avoid detection.

 Cuba’s revolutionary iconography is also an important influence.
 It was the only thing that was there before our street art.
 In the 60s, the revolutionary street art was really interesting, and the history is interesting too.
 When the Soviets came with their propaganda slogans, they actually used the same local artists from before the revolution – the guys who did the advertising for American companies that were based here in Cuba.

-Dirty Havana Apparel is inspired by the incredible urban community of skaters, street artists, and hip-hop musicians that populate Havana, and aims to give a platform to these Cubans to collaborate and share their creativity.
+Centro Apparel is inspired by the incredible urban community of skaters, street artists, and hip-hop musicians that populate Havana, and aims to give a platform to these Cubans to collaborate and share their creativity.

 Mr MYL & 2+2=5’s first collection with Centro is coming soon.
 Visit centrohav.com for details.